The Bars of the Cage Were Always Invisible (On Reincarnation, Death, Spiritual Growth)

 This is not a school.
 It is not even a prison with visible bars.
 It is a maze in which every reset erases your map.

-The spiritually rational position is this: if there is no continuity of conscious memory between lives, then from the perspective of the experiencer, each life is the first life.
+The spiritually rational position is this: if there is no continuity of conscious memory between lives, then from the perspective of the experiencer, each life is the first and only life.
 There is no cumulative learning in any sense that the experiencing subject can access or build upon.
 The soul may carry something — some tendency, some wound, some unresolved vibration — but the person, the conscious self waking up in a new body, begins again from nothing.

 Part Seven